WestDRI/wgpages/content/annex.md

 ls -l $object   # the object is now gone locally

 --- earth annex ---
-ga sync
-ga whereis test05873               # this file is not under annex anywhere ga unused --used-refspec=+master   # but you need to delete its copy here as well ga dropunused --force 1
+ls -l $testfile   # the file is still under annex here ga sync ls -l $testfile   # and now it is not ga whereis $testfile               # this file is not under annex anywhere ga unused --used-refspec=+master   # delete its copy here as well ga dropunused --force 1

 --- mars annex ---
-ls test05873      # we have the unannexed copy in mars
+ls $testfile      # we have the unannexed copy (and only copy) in mars
 ```